argotorg/solidity-website/src/posts/2025-11-14-core-solidity-deep-dive.md

 committing to concrete timelines.
 We will provide more details as we get closer to a production implementation.

-We have a prototype implemented in a [separate repository](https://github.com/argotorg/solcore).
+We have a prototype implemented in a separate repository: [solcore](https://github.com/argotorg/solcore).
 We can typecheck SAIL programs, and have a code generation pipeline down to Yul implemented.
 We still want to implement at least compile time evaluation and a module system before we will consider the type system to be finalized.
 We have a rudimentary standard library implemented, and enough desugaring stages built out to implement the most fundamental features of Classic Solidity.
-We can produce ABI compatible contracts, with dispatch, abi encoding / decoding, and storage access.
+We can produce ABI compatible contracts, with dispatch, ABI encoding / decoding, and storage access.

 There is still significant work remaining at the prototype stage before we can begin to consider a full production implementation.
 We want to finalize the type system, flesh out the standard library, and write enough code to be confident that what we have is sufficient to support the full range of features that we think are necessary.
-We need to thoroughly document the typesystem and compiler internals.
+We need to thoroughly document the type system and compiler internals.
 We also expect to spend time working with existing power users and library authors to gather feedback and make any necessary changes.

 Once we are confident that the prototype is stable, work will split into two parallel streams:

-1. Production implementation: we will reimplement the typechecker, desugaring and yul generation passes in a systems language (e.g. Rust, C++, Zig), and integrate it into solc proper.
+1. Production implementation: we will reimplement the typechecker, desugaring and Yul generation passes in a systems language (e.g. Rust, C++, Zig), and integrate it into solc proper.
 This implementation will focus on correctness, performance, and providing the best possible diagnostics and error messages.
-2. Executable Formal Semantics: we will work to mechanize our existing latex specification in a theorem proving environment (likely Lean).
-This will be used to build confidence in our production implementation, as well as the standard library and typesystem itself.
+2. Executable Formal Semantics: we will work to mechanize our existing LaTeX specification in a theorem proving environment (likely Lean).
+This will be used to build confidence in our production implementation, as well as the standard library and type system itself.

 Once the production implementation is relatively stable.
 There will be a period of time in which Core Solidity is available as an experimental feature, but not yet marked as production ready.
 We